kurosouza/txledger/readme.md

 # txledger - Transaction Ledger demo application

 This application demonstrates the use of a transaction ledger to keep a record of transactions occuring between multiple accounts.
+It replays the history of transactions to compute balances on accounts.

+You can get more information about how it works by looking at the tests in the **__tests__** folder

 ## Setup